NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Nimble Strike.md

 You're cunning enough to find an opening in an opponent's attack.
-When you use your [[Feats/Nimble Dodge|Nimble Dodge]] reaction, you can make a melee Strike against the triggering creature.
+When you use your [[01) Rules/Character Building/Feats/Nimble Dodge|Nimble Dodge]] reaction, you can make a melee Strike against the triggering creature.
 This Strike doesn't count toward your multiple attack penalty, and your multiple attack penalty doesn't apply to this Strike.
-If you use the [[Feats/Nimble Roll|Nimble Roll]] feat, you can make this Strike at any point during your roll.
+If you use the [[Nimble Roll|Nimble Roll]] feat, you can make this Strike at any point during your roll.

 *Source: Pathfinder Player Core*
 *ORC*